 Apoquel side effects

-The most common reported side effect is mild gastrointestinal upset, which includes vomiting and diarrhoea.
+The most commonly reported side effect is mild gastrointestinal upset, which includes vomiting and diarrhoea.
 The reported incident rate in literature is around 2% and usually gets better with repeated administrations.
 Other side effects with low incidence rates that have been reported include a decrease in white blood cells, elevated liver enzymes, and new cutaneous masses.

 Cytopoint side effects